U Sports women's ice hockey: Schedule structure

 In the U Sports regular season, 36 teams play between 20 and 28 matches in their respective regional conferences.
 At the end of the season, qualifying rounds (in each regional conference) determine the champion team in each of the four Canadian regions.
 Afterwards, a national tournament takes place consisting of eight teams: the winning team in each of the four regional championship conferences; (Atlantic University Sport, Quebec Student Sports Federation (in French, Réseau du sport étudiant du Québec), Ontario University Athletics and Canada West Universities Athletic Association).
 In addition, the organizing team of the national tournament (the university which hosts the annual event) and the defending champion, as well as the finalist from all four conferences qualify.

 Participating universities

-For the 2019–20 season, the Canadian university women's ice hockey competition consisted of four conferences and 34 teams.
-The Lethbridge Pronghorns dropped their program following the 2019-20 season.
+As of the 2023–24 season, the Canadian university women's ice hockey competition consisted of four conferences and 35 teams.
+In recent history, the Lethbridge Pronghorns dropped their program following the 2019-20 season.
 The Bishop's Gaiters program joined the RSEQ conference in 2020–21 while the Trinity Western Spartans and MacEwan Griffins programs became members of the Canada West conference that same year.
-However, following the cancellation of the 2020–21 season, the Laurentian Voyageurs discontinued their women's ice hockey program in 2021 leaving U Sports with 35 women's ice hockey teams.
+However, following the cancellation of the 2020–21 season, the Laurentian Voyageurs discontinued their women's ice hockey program in 2021.